Frequently Asked Questions—Study Abroad

 Most Summer programs do not require participants to be Michigan Tech students.
 In order to participate in an Exchange program, you must be a degree-seeking student at Michigan Tech.
 Non-Michigan Tech students may not apply.

 Your Michigan Tech financial aid all travels with you – except for work-study.
-The cost form that you and the Study Abroad Coordinator will fill out is given to Financial Aid, and if necessary/possible, your financial packet may be adjusted.
+The "Cost Sheet" that IPS will fill out for you is given to Financial Aid, and if necessary/possible, your financial packet may be adjusted.
+If you have questions about your financial aid, please contact Michigan Tech's Financial Aid Manger, Alyssa Wood email@example.com.

 Visit our Financial Aid/Scholarships web page.